rustshop/flakebox/docs/building-new-project.md

        error: a 'aarch64-darwin' with features {} is required to build '/nix/store/ag23kdyxy0is5w3jj8lplz749bhwgnhw-flakebox-flakebox-ci-yaml-gen.drv', but I am a 'x86_64-linux' with features {benchmark, big-parallel, kvm, nixos-test}
 ```

 it means your `nix` is too old.
 Use `nix run nixpkgs#nix flake check` instead to run a newest version.
-It's an awesome use of Nix Flakes, so get familiar with it.
+With Nix even tools that are not currently installed are easy to use.

-OK.
-That's the basic setup.
+This is the basic setup.
 It would probably be faster to use a template,
-but doing it from scratch is a good learning experience.
+but doing it from scratch doesn't take long and is a steady start.

-Now let's do something actually interesting with it.
+Now let's bring in the tools we need.

 ## Setting up Flakebox dev shell